Matroska-Org/infrastructure/website/downloads/mkclean.md

 license), which relies on the Core-C (BSD license) Project, which adds a low level object based API on top of the ANSI C language.

-mkclean can be built with minilzo support whic is GPL.
+mkclean can be built with minilzo support which is GPL.
 In that case the license of the binary becomes GPL.

 ## Download